zitadel/zitadel/docs/docs/self-hosting/manage/cache.md

 As an extra optimization, once all milestones are reached by the instance, an in-memory flag is set and the milestone state is never queried again from the database nor cache.
 For single instance setups which fulfilled all milestone (*your next steps* in console) it is not needed to enable this cache.
 We mainly use it for ZITADEL cloud where there are many instances with *incomplete* milestones.

+### Organization

+Most resources like users, project and applications are part of an [organization](/docs/concepts/structure/organizations).
+Therefore many parts of the ZITADEL logic search for an organization by ID or by their primary domain.
+Organization objects are quite small and receive infrequent updates after they are created:

+- Change of organization name
+- Deactivation / Reactivation
+- Change of primary domain
+- Removal

 ## Examples

 Currently caches are in beta and disabled by default.
 However, if you want to give caching a try, the following sections contains some suggested configurations for different setups.